The Quiet Extinction

 Silence in training halls that once held hundreds.
 Rows of empty seats, dust settling on simulation terminals nobody signed up to use.

 The smoothness of interfaces designed to require no skill.
 No levers, no dials, no friction.
-Just confirm, confirm, confirm.
+Confirm.
+Confirm.
+Confirm.
+The analog switches gathering dust in the corner, their labels faded.

 The Post-Cascade Echo